 More than one type of skull fracture exists

 Skull fractures come in different forms and severity.
-A simple fracture doesn't damage the skin.
+A simple fracture doesn’t damage the skin.
 A splintering of the skull and a break in the skin indicates a compound fracture.
 Doctors diagnose a depressed fracture when part of the skull depresses inward toward the brain.
-When a fracture is a long thin line with no other splintering, depression or distortion, doctors call it a linear fracture.
+When a fracture is a long thin line with no other splintering, depression, or distortion, doctors call it a linear fracture.

-Under certain circumstances, a fractured skull can cause swelling or bleeding on the brain, which could lead to irreversible brain damage and even death.
+Under certain circumstances, a fractured skull can cause swelling or bleeding in the brain, which could lead to irreversible brain damage and even death.
 For this reason, among others, every skull fracture deserves quick and competent medical attention.
 The sooner treatment begins, the greater the chances are that you will experience a full recovery.
-It's possible you could experience lingering effects from your injury for the rest of your life.
+It’s possible you could experience lingering effects from your injury for the rest of your life.

 The next step

-As you face a recovery that could require substantial medical care and time off work, you may begin to wonder how you will support you and your family during this time.
-Your concern may also be for the future, especially if you may need some sort of medical care for a long time, if not the rest of your life.
+As you face a recovery that could require substantial medical care and time off work, you may begin to wonder how you will support yourself and your family during this time.
+Your concern may also be for the future, especially if you may need some sort of medical care for a long time, if not for the rest of your life.
 You may find that you can pursue compensation from the party or parties deemed at fault for the accident and, subsequently, your injuries.